Dominic Tan

-Personal life
+Early life and education

-Tan who was born in Singapore to Malaysian parents from Penang, and he is a Singapore permanent resident, was in the National Football Academy before making the decision to take his boots across the causeway to Johor.
+Tan was born in Singapore to Malaysian Chinese parents that moved from Penang to Singapore for work.
+He was also in the National Football Academy (NFA).
+Tan also studied at the Singapore Sports School.

 Club career

+Harimau Muda C

 Tan began his senior career playing in Malaysia, representing Harimau Muda C in the FAM League.

 Johor Darul Ta'zim

-In 2016, he signed with Johor Darul Ta'zim.
+In 2016, Tan signed with Johor Darul Ta'zim.
 He played with the second team in the Malaysia Premier League and then promoted to the main squad of for the Malaysia Super League and Malaysia Cup.
 He made his debut in a 3-0 away defeat against Perak in the 2018 Malaysia Cup.